-☐ Before charging a fee for any school activity, item or event, discuss your plan with an Administrator.
-State laws and district policies are very strict concerning fund raising in public schools. ☐ Far in advance, request a cash box and any necessary documents that will be needed for your event with Kristi Davidson. ☐ After sales are done for the day, count all money, and fill out an Activity cash report. ☐ The Activity cash report and all money MUST be turned in to Kristi Davidson daily! ☐ Checks must be made payable to Forest View Elementary. ☐ It is ILLEGAL to give cash back if a check is written for more than the amount required. □ NEVER cash a check outright.
+- Before charging a fee for any school activity, item or event, discuss your plan with an administrator and the ASB Treasurer for approval.
+State laws and district policies are very strict concerning fund raising in public schools. - Far in advance, request a cash box and any necessary documents that will be needed for your event. - After sales are done for the day, count all money, and fill out an Activity cash report. - The Activity cash report and all money MUST be turned into the Treasurer's office daily! - Checks must be made payable to CHS or Cascade High School. - It is ILLEGAL to give cash back if a check is written for more than the amount required. - NEVER cash a check outright.

-Collecting Money from Students
+Collecting Money From Students

-All money should be handled through Kristi Davidson.
-At no time should teachers/staff handle money.
-Once the student pays, they are to show their receipt verifying payment to their respective teacher/staff member.
+All money should be handled through the Treasurer's office, which is open to students before school, during lunches and after school.
+At no time should teachers/coaches/staff handle money.
+Once the student pays they are to show their receipt verifying payment to their respective teacher/coach/staff member.